top of page

 Not Guilty Verdict: Homicide by Intoxicated Driver

-Our client was accused of killing another person while driving under the influence, but was acquitted by a jury of his peers
+Our client was accused of killing another person while driving under the influence, but was acquitted after a weeklong jury trial.

 Suppression Win: Drugs thrown out and case dismissed